earthsteading/Performance-Solutions/weatherproofing-earthship.md

 </table>

-7. **Performance Design Solution no.3 (PDS3) - **
+7. Performance Design Solution no.3 (PDS3)

 PDS3 outlines the analysis of the proposed performance-based design solution and/or design items that do not meet the Deemed-to-Satisfy provision of the NCC.

 Included in this section:

-1. Design solution analysis criteria
+ * Design solution analysis criteria
-2. Trial design used for evaluation
+ * Trial design used for evaluation
-3. Solution analysis and assessment
+ * Solution analysis and assessment
-4. Recommendations for PDS2
+ * Recommendations for PDS2
-    19. Design Solution Analysis
+ * Design Solution Analysis

 <table>
   <tr>